Installing and running MIRACL

 $ git checkout tags/v2.2.4 -b miracl_v2.2.4

-1. If you are reverting to a version of MIRACL >= 2.2.4, you can build the image for your chosen version by running the build script with the -t flag:
+1. If you are reverting to a version of MIRACL >= 2.2.4, you can build the image for your chosen version by running the installation script with the -t flag:

-$ ./build.sh -t
+$ ./install.sh -t

 Note

-If you want to build an image for a version of MIRACL <= 2.2.4 either follow the build instructions of the particular version or download the latest build script using e.g. wget https://raw.githubusercontent.com/AICONSlab/MIRACL/master/build.sh (overwrites current build script if present) and run it with the -t flag.
+If you want to build an image for a version of MIRACL <= 2.2.4 either follow the build instructions of the particular version or download the latest installation script using e.g. wget https://raw.githubusercontent.com/AICONSlab/MIRACL/master/install.sh (overwrites current installation script if present) and run it with the -t flag.

 1. From here you can follow our instructions for building MIRACL from scratch starting with docker compose up -d.
 Our script will automatically detect the version of the branch you checked out and tag the image accordingly.